cglangan78/Bundlr/README.md

 ####Registered User can:
 * customize their homepage by adding additional social media sites and deleting the pre-selected social media sites
 * see previous searchers
-* be able to favorite posts and see thier favorites on their profile page
+* be able to favorite posts and see their favorites on their profile page

 ##Technologies/APIs used:
-* Languages: JavaScript, Jquery, HTML, CSS, Bootstrap
+* Languages: JavaScript, jQuery, HTML, CSS, Bootstrap, Semantic UI
 * APIs: Reddit, Twitter, YouTube
 * Authentication using OAuth
 * AJAX